softwareventures/webpack-config/README.md

 $ yarn add --dev @softwareventures/webpack-config webpack webpack-cli webpack-dev-server
 ```

-Create a `webpack.config.js` file at the root of your project with the following
+Create a `webpack.config.cjs` file at the root of your project with the following
 contents:

 ```javascript